-Breast cancer is the most common female malignancy with an annual incidence of approximately 250,000 in the U.S. and 330,000 in the EU leading to over 120,000 deaths each year.
-Early detection is important, and improvements in imaging have allowed even smaller tumors to be detected.
-This has led to more than half of newly diagnosed breast cancers being detected when they are smaller than 2 cm and sometimes non-palpable.
+Breast cancer is the most prevalent form of cancer among females, affecting around 250,000 individuals in the U.S. and 330,000 in the EU annually, resulting in over 120,000 deaths yearly.
+Early detection is crucial, and advancements in imaging have made it possible to identify even smaller tumors.
+As a result, more than half of newly diagnosed breast cancers are now detected when smaller than 2 cm and sometimes not detectable through touch.

 Given the detection of small breast tumors, patients and physicians have been seeking less invasive treatment options.
 The Novilase procedure offers a less invasive approach that reduces the trauma and risks associated with surgery.

 Novilase Laser Therapy utilizes ultrasound imaging guidance, similar to a breast biopsy, and requires only local anesthesia.
 This procedure can be performed in a breast center procedure room, providing a convenient and efficient option for patients.

 After successful clinical trials in the USA, UK, and France, Novilase obtained a CE Mark for the focal destruction of both malignant and benign breast tumors, making it the first thermal ablation device approved for treating breast cancer.
 A confirmatory pivotal study is currently underway, aiming to secure market clearance in the USA, with participation from leading breast cancer centers in the USA, UK, Germany, Switzerland, and Israel.